jlelong/LaTeX-Workshop-wiki/Hover.md

 <img src="https://github.com/James-Yu/LaTeX-Workshop/raw/master/demo_media/hover-package.gif" alt="Hover on a package demo">

+You may also directly run the _LaTex Workshop: Show package documentation_ command from the Command Palette and type in the package name.

 ## Previewing equations

 When you move the mouse cursor over inline math,  `\[`,  `\begin{align}`, and `\begin{...}` of other math environments, math preview on hover is rendered.
 When you move the mouse cursor over `\ref`, and other reference commands referring math equations, math preview on hover is also rendered.